 European cities that link directly to Scotland with all major airlines are Paris, Frankfurt, Amsterdam, Madrid and of course, London.
 Whatever your route, you can get a good deal by checking hundreds of results on the Search Flights page for the lowest fares.

-Travelling to Scotland by sea : There are ferry crossings direct from Ireland, Norway and Belgium to Scottish Ports.
-Ireland crossings are to Stranraer, Cairnryan or Troon, on the west coast, Belgium crossings to Rosyth, east coast, and Norway crossings to Lerwick in the Shetland Isles, where you would get a ferry link to Aberdeen.
+There are ferry crossings direct from Ireland, Norway and Belgium to Scottish Ports.
+Ireland crossings are to Stranraer, Cairnryan or Troon, on the west coast, Belgium crossings to Rosyth, east coast, and Norway crossings to Lerwick in the Shetland Isles, where you can get a ferry link to Aberdeen.

 The Netherlands has ferry links to Newcastle, on the north east coast of England, just a couple of hours drive, or train journey, from the Scottish border, and there are also ferry crossings from France to southern parts of England.

-Getting here by road : If you don’t like flying, and you don’t live in a part of Europe with ferry or train connections to the UK, then it has to be on the road by bus or car.
-As an “independent traveller” the best bet would be to plan your route from your departure point to either Norway or Belgium, and get a ferry crossing to one of the Scottish ports.
+If you don’t like flying, and you live in a part of Europe that doesn’t have ferry or train connections to the UK, then it has to be on the road by bus or car.
+Your best bet would be to plan your route from your departure point to either Norway or Belgium, and get a ferry crossing to one of the Scottish ports from there.

-Travelling to Scotland from England and Wales : There are frequent train services to Scotland from London Euston, and from London Kings Cross.
-London Euston trains serve the west coast, running to Glasgow, and London Kings Cross is the east coast line connecting to Edinburgh, with some continuing on to Glasgow, Inverness or Aberdeen.
+There are frequent train services to Scotland from London Euston, and from London Kings Cross.
+Euston trains serve the west coast, running to Glasgow, and Kings Cross is the east coast line connecting to Edinburgh, with some continuing on to Glasgow, Inverness or Aberdeen.
 There are also services from Birmingham and Cardiff.

-Shuttle services are frequent if flying to Glasgow or Edinburgh from the major city airports, and there are now many regional low budget flights.
+Shuttle services are frequent if flying to Glasgow or Edinburgh from the major city airports, and there are now many regional low budget flights available.